Grandin Renaming

 The St. Albert clock tower across from the North East corner of Grandin

-The City of St. Albert has received a request, compliant with the City's Municipal Naming Policy (C-CC-05), to rename municipal assets that contain the name Grandin.
+The City of St. Albert received a request, compliant with the City's Municipal Naming Policy (C-CC-05), to rename municipal assets that contain the name Grandin.
 In addition to the name of the neighbourhood, these municipal assets are:

 • Grandin Road